Istanbul Travel Blog

 Of course, the two styles have no superiority to each other.
 Together, they describe the evolution of a culture that reigned in Istanbul for 500 years.
 While Classical Architecture preferred a more simple style; Modern Architecture uses eye-catching decoration techniques.

-Istanbul Travel Guide and Trip Planner
+Istanbul Travel Blog and Guide

 Other Things to Do in Istanbul